OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 * M4 - Insecure Authentication - https://www.owasp.org/index.php/Mobile_Top_10_2016-M4-Insecure_Authentication

 ##### OWASP MASVS

 * 4.6: "Biometric authentication, if any, is not event-bound (i.e. using an API that simply returns "true" or "false").
 Instead, it is based on unlocking the keychain/keystore."

 ##### CWE

--- TODO [Add relevant CWE for "Testing Biometric Authentication"] --
-- CWE-312 - Cleartext Storage of Sensitive Information
+- CWE-287 - Improper Authentication